-Boot Device : 1st ~ 4th Boot Devices are the options that set the sequence of boot drives (FLOPPY, IDE-0, CDROM, LS-120 or SCSI) that the AMIBIOS attempts to boot from after AMIBIOS POST completes.
+Boot Device : 1st ~ 4th Boot Devices are the options that set the sequence of boot drives (FLOPPY, IDE-0, CDROM, or LS-120) that the AMIBIOS attempts to boot from after AMIBIOS POST completes.
 To select the devices, please refer to Available options.